AlfredBr/FlipFlopWheel/README.md

 Wanna reverse the scroll direction of your mouse wheel?

-Run this.
-It will set all registry values of *FlipFlopWheel* to 1.
+This will set all registry values of *FlipFlopWheel* to 1.
+(Windows only.)

-(Windows only)